Cell Constant of Interdigitated Electrodes

 Consider the electric field distribution surrounding the electrodes:

 We model the area of the dotted rectangle and solve the two-dimensional Laplace equation using a relaxation method constrained by the obvious boundary conditions.
 We assume the electrodes provide equipotential surfaces.
 The vertical plane bisecting the gap is an equipotential plane with a voltage value equal to the average of the values of the opposing electrodes.
-It is through that plane that all current flows.
 The top edge of the modeled rectangle is also assumed to be an equipotential surface at the same value.

 The width of the modeled area is (W+S)/2 and the height is 3.33 times the width.
 We divide the area into 300 elements across (each element is of width (W+S)/600) and 1000 elements high.
 Using Laplace's equation we then iteratively solve for the potential (voltage) at each point for various ratios of S/W. We carry out the relaxation until the voltage value of each cell changes less than one part in 108.
-After each solution we sum the differences in voltage, ΔV, across the surface marked in the drawing (the leftmost column of cells in the finite element grid) to determine the cell constant.
+Once the iterate is stable, the voltages between the cells separated by the bisecting plane are summed to find the overall conductance.
+That is, after each solution for a specific value of S/W we sum the differences in voltage, ΔV, across the surface marked in the drawing (the leftmost column of cells in the finite element grid) to determine the cell constant.
 Twice the inverse of that sum provides the normalized cell constant, as,

-Over this range, we find the data is fit to within ±1.7% by this simple power law.
+Over this range, we find the data (that is, K generated by the iterative solution to Poisson's equation) is fit to within ±1.7% by this simple power law.
 This 1/3 power law is not surprising, as the intensity of an electrical dipole field falls off with the cube of distance.
 Consequently, we find that over two orders in S/W the cell constant is given by,

 The following graph shows the correspondence between the computer simulated cell constants found, a theory (described in the next section), and the simple power law approximation.